domewastaken/chatty/README.md

 <h1>Relase notes</h1>
 <h3>---v0.1 first pre-release---</h3>
->>there is a working chat software with client gui and server
+>>there is a working chat software with a client GUI and a server